TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

     </p>
 </div>

-**Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>This chart shows the distribution of self-employed Native workers across industries in 2022.</em></p>
+This chart shows the distribution of self-employed Native workers across industries in 2022.

-<p style="color: #f0b90b;">Generally speaking, 10% of native-born citizens are self-employed, while 14.6% of those born in Mexico are self-employed.
+Generally speaking, 10% of native-born citizens are self-employed, while 14.6% of those born in Mexico are self-employed.
 In the case of the undocumented Mexican community, this represents 17.3%, and for the native-born community, it is 9.6%.
-It is interesting to note that the undocumented group is the most self-employed.</p>
+It is interesting to note that the undocumented group is the most self-employed.

 <div style="width: 100%; max-width: 800px; margin: auto;">
     <h3 style="text-align:center; margin-bottom:0.5em; color: #00ff88;">